-Information sharing and the appropriate recording and handling of concerns raised is important to ensure potential patterns of concerning behaviour can be identified as soon as possible, and appropriate action taken swiftly to safeguard children and young people.
+Information sharing and the appropriate recording and handling of concerns raised is important to ensure potential patterns of concerning behaviour can be identified as soon as possible, and appropriate action taken swiftly to safeguard children.

 7.2 What is a low-level concern?
-The term 'low-level' concern does not mean that it is insignificant, it means that the conduct towards a child does not meet the threshold set out in paragraph 355 of KCSIE 2023.
+The term 'low-level' concern does not mean that it is insignificant, it means that the conduct towards a child does not meet the threshold set out in paragraph 433 of KCSIE 2024.
 This procedure enables staff to share any concerns - no matter how small - about their own or another member of staff's behaviour with the appropriate safeguarding leads within APTCOO.